Xerips/ArchLinux/Defence!/Wazuh-SIEM/readme.md

    - Select y or press enter if you want to run a rootkit detection engine.
    - Select y or press enter if you want to enable active response.
    - Select y if you want to add more certificates (default is no).
-   - If you want to monitor any other file, just change the ossec.conf and add a new localfile entry.
-Any questions about the configuration can be answered by visiting us online at https://documentation.wazuh.com/.
+   - "If you want to monitor any other file, just change the ossec.conf and add a new localfile entry.
+Any questions about the configuration can be answered by visiting us online at https://documentation.wazuh.com/."

 1. Press enter and watch'er go!
 1. The final print out from the installation: